Who would have thought a play about math would be so enthralling? David Auburn apparently.

 *** You’ve been warned***

-A brief plot summery, does not do the play justice but y’all need the context.
+A brief plot summery does not do the play justice but y’all need the context.
 Auburn’s Proof is about a young woman named Catherine, who’s mathematically genius father has just passed away.
 He suffered from a mental illness that caused him to be less and less lucid as time went on.
-One of his old grad students, Hal, searches through his work to look for anything valuable.
+After his death one of his old grad students, Hal, searches through his work to look for anything valuable.
 He and Catherine get into it and she calls the police.
-She changes her mind and hangs up on them but apparently it’s enough to have the police reach out to her sister Clair about her mental state.
-Clair thinks Catherine needs help but since Clair left all of their father’s care taking to Catherine she doesn’t take too kindly to this turn of events.
+She changes her mind and hangs up on them but apparently it’s enough to have the police reach out to her sister Clair about Catherine’s mental state.
+Clair thinks Catherine needs help.
+But since Clair left all of their father’s care taking to Catherine, Catherine doesn’t take too kindly to this turn of events.
 In the middle of this show down, Hal comes in with a notebook that contains a proof no one has ever created before.
 But how could their father have written it?
 He didn’t, Catherine did.
 Or did she?

 DUN DUN DUN.

 First and foremost we should note the double proof here; is the proof real?
 Can Catherine prove she wrote it?